dat3Cph/material/flow2/javaDD/Java8DeepDive.md

    Pure functions are functions that have no side effects and always return the same output for the same input.
 While Java doesn't enforce pure functions, functional programming encourages writing code with minimal side effects and deterministic behavior.

 5. **Functional Interfaces:**
    Java introduced functional interfaces in Java 8 to represent single-method interfaces.
 These interfaces are used to define the types of lambda expressions or method references.
-Examples include `Predicate`, `Consumer`, `Function`, and `Supplier`.
+Java.util Examples include `Predicate`, `Consumer`, `Function`, and `Supplier`.

 6. **Readability and Expressiveness:**
     Functional programming often results in more concise and readable code, thanks to lambda expressions and functional interfaces.
 It encourages a declarative style of programming, where you specify what you want to achieve rather than how to achieve it.